-Perhaps of equal or greater importance than the Japanese government's role in affecting goods trade has been its use of its various policy levers to bargain with foreigners from a monopsonist' s standpoint.
+The Japanese government also bargained with foreign technology suppliers acting as a monopsonist.
 Goto and Wakasugi (1988) provide the example of royalty payments on the importation of a particular Austrian steel production technology that were held down to 1 cent per ton for Japan through an agreement between MITI and the industry, while U.S. firms paid up to 35 cents per ton for the licensing of the same technology (p.
 190).
-Borrus et al. provide examples from the microelectronics industry in the 1960s and 1970s of how the Japanese government used its monopsonist power to extract technology transfers from United States firms.
-The 1980s dispute over the FSX fighter agreement could be interpreted as an attempt by the United States government to use its market power to counterbalance the Japanese government's monopsony position vis-à-vis General Dynamics.
-What is common in these cases, steel, numerically controlled machine tools, microelectronics, and possibly aircraft, is a pattern of selective protection, strict regulation of inward foreign direct investment and technology transfer, and preferential tax treatment and access to capital until industry has achieved international competitiveness.
-Rosovsky (1985)
+Borrus et al. provide examples from the microelectronics industry in the 1960s and 1970s of how the Japanese government used its monopsonistic power to extract very low prices for technology transfers from United States firms.
+Nevertheless the saving thus achieved was miniscule compared to either export revenues or GDP.